 In 1981, there were no contemporary circus companies in Canada.

-In 1981, not one professional circus school could be found in the western world.
+In 1981, not one professional circus school could be found in North America.

 In 1981, a circus school was born in Montreal.

 At the Centre Immaculée-Conception, a circus school begins to attract young artists interested in theatrical acrobatics.
 A real passion for all circus arts develops, training expands.
 The clown Guy Caron and the acrobat Pierre Leclerc, co-founders of the School, develop a program that attracts students of various backgrounds, united by a firm intention to become true circus artists.
 Very soon the Centre Immaculée-Conception can no longer contain the rapid growth of the School.
 In 1989 the ENC will move to Dalhousie Station facilities in Old Montreal.
 The only institution to offer professional circus teaching in North America, it has become one of the world's major circus schools.

 Meanwhile, contemporary circus arts experience exponential growth throughout the world.
 The need to train a greater number of versatile and highly skilled artists, by now the hallmark of the Quebec circus, is apparent.
 The School launches into a new phase of growth that sees it relocating to the Cité des Arts du Cirque as a founding member, along with Cirque du Soleil and En Piste, the national network for circus arts.
 In 2003 the ENC completes the move to a new building custom built to its specifications in the heart of Tohu, as this new complex is known.